The Food Wife: Guest appearances

 Tim Heidecker and Eric Wareheim, the stars and creators of the American sketch comedy television series Tim and Eric Awesome Show, Great Job!, guest starred in the episode as foodies Amus Bruse and Fois Garth, respectively.
 These two characters are among the foodies that Marge, Bart, and Lisa meet at the Ethiopian restaurant.
 In the episode, they rhyme a hip hop song that according to Selman is "all bragging about how awesome and cool you are as a foodie."
 It was co-written by the duo, and was inspired by the song "Empire State of Mind".
 Selman has commented that "In animated TV shows, whenever you're trying to show people having fun doing their new thing [in this case, Marge and the children creating content for their blog], it just kind of becomes a boring montage.
 And we've done so many montages on The Simpsons over 25 years, it's like, oh, God, no more montages. [...]
 So we were like, 'Why not do a silly rap song?'
 Rapping is sort of inherently boastful, and there's something about being a foodie that's inherently boastful.
 It's like the boastfulness links those things.
 So Tim and Eric perform a food rap song in the show—an extremely silly rap song, and the name is intentionally silly: 'Blogging a Food Blog.'"

 American chef Anthony Bourdain guest starred in the episode as himself.
 Selman wanted him on the show because he is a big fan and he thinks Marge would have a liking for him.
 Bourdain's appearance was cut short because the episode ended up being too long, and as a result, his "bad boy persona is not fully explored," Selman told Squid Ink.
 In addition to Bourdain, guest stars in the episode include chefs and media personalities Gordon Ramsay and Mario Batali as themselves.
 These three all appear in Marge's dream.
 When asked by Digital Spy about his appearance, Ramsay said that "I grew up watching The Simpsons and love that they're foodies," and joked that "For God's sake, I had to promise Marge a spot on MasterChef to get on the bloody show!"
-He concluded that the episode is "a definite swing for the fences, and I think it hits its mark completely."
-The scenes at the video game convention were praised by Anthony Severino of Game Revolution as well.
-He commented that the writers "nailed it.
-Everything from the massive displays, long lines, and even the look of the Los Angeles Convention Center was spot on.
-The best was how they portrayed people with 'VIP passes', you know those things that we journalists get, as douches who think they're better than the regulars."
+Selman wishes that he could have given Batali more than one line, but has admitted that "You just can't fit everything into a 21-minute show."